MartinosNL/intro_research/README.md

 # Relation between tweets and political results
 ## General information
-This research aims to research if the frequency at witch political parties are mentioned is connected to the amount of seats in the Dutch parliament.
+This research aims to research if the frequency at which political parties are mentioned is connected to the amount of seats in the Dutch parliament.

 ## Background information